 Activate Threat Manager to deactivate invasive data sharing

 Threat Manager is an extra layer of privacy protection, but it doesn’t come at an extra cost.
-If you’re subscribed to ExpressVPN and you have an iOS or Mac device, you already have free access to this new feature!
+If you’re subscribed to ExpressVPN and you have an iOS, Mac, or Linux device, you already have free access to this new feature!

 To activate it on iOS, make sure your app is updated to the latest version, then tap “Options” -> “Settings” -> “Threat Manager”.

 For Mac, first ensure that you’re running the latest version of the app, then go to “Settings” -> “Preferences” -> “Threat Manager” -> click on the box to toggle on Threat Manager.

 For Windows, first ensure that you’re running the latest version of the app.
 Then, click on the menu icon and go to “Options” -> “Threat Manager” -> click on the box to toggle on Threat Manager.

 On Linux, you can easily toggle on Threat Manager within the Terminal by running the following command: